mladenb/sql-query-builder/README.md

 @0 = "John"
 ```

-The second SQL query, `usersByNameExtendedSqlQuery`, would have Command/Parameters properties set to:
+The second SqlQuery, `usersByNameExtendedSql`, would have Command/Parameters properties set to:

 ```sql
 SELECT [User].[Id], [User].[Name], [User].[Age]